 Unless you’re a vinyl aficionado, the smart money when listening to music is to stream it online.
-Use the different sites and services cleverly and you can listen for free for nearly 18 months.
+Use the different sites and services cleverly and you can listen for free for 12 months.

 A few years ago I sold half my CD collection.
 Now I wish I’d sold it all.